-But this time, when I have a few beers with a couple of buddies on my birthday, it’s even worse.
+But this time, when I have a few beers with a couple of buddies one Friday night, it’s even worse.
 My adoptive parents wind up dead, and I’m terrified that I might be the one that killed them.
 Because it turns out that when I get drunk, I don’t just strip naked and run around howling.
 I actually turn into a wolf.
 A real, live, murderous wolf.

 Graham is sweet, and incredibly clueless, and before long I find myself falling in love with him.
 But danger is everywhere, and I don’t dare let him know I’m more than just an ordinary dog…